 I like to use a bone-in RIB CHOP when I grill pork chops.
 I find the bone-in rib chop helps keep the meat moister.

 I grill these Rib Chops until they are at an internal temperature is 145° which ensures that they are fully cooked, but not overcooked.
 And it’s fine if the meat is a little bit pink on the inside; that way you’ll know you are getting a moist and delicious chop.

 You could use a boneless chop but I find they dry out quicker on the grill.
 So if you do use a boneless chop make sure you are using a meat thermometer.

 A bit of trivia about the rib chop is that it is sometimes called the Iowa Chop.
 It was named in the 1970’s by the Pork Association.

 I served these chops with a simple roasted baby potato.

-I also used a hot mango chutney glaze on the chops.
-I simply brushed in on at the end of the cooking time.
+I also use a hot mango chutney glaze on the chops.
+I simply brush it on at the end of the cooking time.
 If you don’t have mango chutney in your pantry you can use orange marmalade instead.

 Here are some other side dishes that go great with pork chops

 - Amish Macaroni Salad – the perfect balance of sweet and tangy.

 - Pearl Couscous Salad – an easy light salad, just right for the summertime.